 If an accident occurred at a high-speed and a child wasn’t fastened in a car seat or seat belt properly, they are at an increased risk of whiplash, which can result in a brain injury.
 Receiving such injuries at a young age could negatively impact any developing brain.
-Even if there are no signs of an injury, take the child to a doctor after any car wreck.
+Even if there are no signs of an injury, ensure children receive a medical examination following any car wreck.

 If kids are playing outside or riding their bikes, it’s likely that at some point they’ll fall or run into something.
-They might even be struck by another object.
 The result can be a hard hit to the ground, which could easily rattle the brain enough to cause a concussion.
 A good helmet will reduce the risk of a brain injury after a bike accident, and it’s equally important that every kid knows road safety laws.

 Contact sports in particular are known for leaving athletes burdened with serious side effects from concussions.
 It’s crucial that children be checked by a doctor after a hard hit or fall while playing sports, especially football.

 Injuries to a child’s head or neck can cause a concussion or serious brain injury.
 Any intense shaking of the upper body can also impact the head and neck and cause permanent damage.
 Especially in the case of child abuse, it is important to consult with a brain injury attorney following medical care.

-The good news it that it’s possible to recover from head injuries.
+The good news is that it’s possible to recover from head injuries.
 Even mild brain injuries can have a good prognosis if the injury is caught early and closely monitored.
 The most important thing for parents to remember is that your kids need you to make good judgment calls, especially about their health.

 Was your child’s brain injury caused by someone else’s negligence?
 If so, contact an Indianapolis personal injury lawyer from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.